gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/index.rst

   - GUI to send all commands and view the live / preview stream
   - Configure and view a GoPro webcam stream
   - Take a video
+  - Start a livestream
+  - View the GoPro as a webcam
   - Log the battery

 Getting Started